 The Artist 12 uses the Passive stylus which does not need batteries.
 It works on EMR (electromagnetic resonance).
 The main advantage of the passive stylus is they are maintenance free as you don’t need to charge them, ever.
 They are less prone to accidental damage than their battery-powered counterparts.

 Xp Pen comes with their newly designed Stylus with 8192 levels of pressure sensitivity.
 The physical length, width and weight of the stylus are near perfect.
 The pen comes with a hexagonal side and kind of mimics the feel of the pencil.
-The stylus is comfortable to hold for the longer duration of time.
+The stylus is comfortable to hold for a longer duration of time.

 It has a single button at the side which sits flush to the surface to avoid false presses.
 But it takes a little getting used to.
 There were also times when we found it difficult to find without looking.
 There is an eraser at the back which is compatible with most of the drawing software.
 The pen has a two-step texture on its surface.
 The bottom half of the pen has a soft textured material which feels nice to hold.
 The back end (near eraser) has a glossy plastic finish.